youknowjack/gcdata-site/src/athena-samples/0010-top-en-writers.md

 ---
 heading: Top English-language writers, by issue count, with series and publisher counts
-blurb: Think Stan Lee is in the top spot?
-Then I guess you don't know Jack...
+blurb: Stan is the man, but do you know Jack?
 link: query/4/visualization/5?api_key=Y2qX8CQwq0vuwxZXuoQx5dQUX6hi1WcvO20BN1cE&
 position: 10
 ---